 What we’re now finding is that those people who don’t respond at all physically to stress either also have negative health outcomes.
 So these are things like depression, or obesity or a range of addictions.
 So this is interesting because it also tells us how well people are going to age and how healthy they’ll be.

-Dr Anna Phillips' profile
+Professor Anna Whittaker's profile